Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Better Morrowind Armor](http://www.nexusmods.com/morrowind/mods/42509/?) - This needs more detailed install instructions:

 1) First, extract the archive.
 You need to activate the Better Morrowind Armor .esp, and optionally one DeFemm patch of your choice.
 A removes all female versions of cuirasses (no boob armor for females), O acts like the original game, R gives boob armor only to stretchy armor.

-You should use the DeFemm patches from [here](https://mega.nz/#!WgBQ2RRL!5CQU0ZIVvIv1vyUsutAr3gT-qMhRUU6E4KEvoE9AeOs).
+2) You should use the DeFemm patches from [here](https://mega.nz/#!WgBQ2RRL!5CQU0ZIVvIv1vyUsutAr3gT-qMhRUU6E4KEvoE9AeOs).
+Just make sure to put it directly after the main mod, and only enable the ESPs you were using from the original mod.
+(In my case, I use `Better Morrowind Armor.esp` and `Better Morrowind Armor DeFemm(o).ESP`)

-2) Install the patch for Hirez Armors - Native Styles V2.
+3) Install the patch for Hirez Armors - Native Styles V2.
 (Overwriting the main files in the mod folder)

-3) If you're using the LeFemm official plugin for Bethesda, install the patch for that as well.
+4) If you're using the LeFemm official plugin for Bethesda, install the patch for that as well.
 That means DEACTIVATING the `[Official]LeFemm Armor.esp` included with WHReaper's Morrowind Official Plugins and using the `LeFemmArmor.esp` included with Better Morrowind Armor.

-(Personally, I still haven't figured out how I want to handle the official addons since both options are giving me trouble, so as of writing this guide I am *personally* just ignoring all Defemm/LeFemm patches and just using the Hirez Native styles patch)

 * [Daedric Lord Armor Morrowind Edition](https://www.nexusmods.com/morrowind/mods/44081) - Not only does this replace Daedric armor and gives bound armor a unique look, it acts as a replacer for Dremora as well.
 It's newer than Better Morrowind Armor and should load after it, so you'll get this nicer looking Daedric Armor in game.